Jake Dearden's guide to handling the eight HYROX stations like a pro

 The same fight, but backwards.
 Think strong posture, fast hands and consistent tension.
 Plant your feet, lean back and pull hand-over-hand with control.
 Keep the sled moving – short, efficient pulls are better than long, slow resets.
 This station quickly exposes weaknesses in grip strength and back endurance.

 Jake says: "Speed work is amazing for building explosive fitness.
-Try doing 1km running splits on the track, aiming for fastest time with a few minutes' rest in between."
+Try doing 1,000m running splits on the track, aiming for fastest time with a few minutes' rest in between."

 05